 Loop one of your own ropes (at either end of the canoe) through the lines and then hold on tight.
 The water will then start to rise or fall, effortlessly bringing you and your canoe or kayak to the height of the next section of the Waterway.

-Dining on restaurant quality food on Lac 31 Milles, Québec
+Dining on restaurant-quality food on Lac 31 Milles, Québec

 Home base to many of the original voyageurs, Quebéc offers an incredible choice of potential kayak and canoe trips.
 One unusual option is paddling Lac 31 Milles in the Gatineau Valley region, just north of Ottawa.

-Long and winding with many inlets and islands, Lac 31 Milles may not be true wilderness but certainly provides a fun canoe camping weekend.
 The most unique aspect to canoe trips on Lac 31 Milles is the opportunity to get takeout camp food from the fantastic L’Huile d’Olive Restaurant.

-Located at the boat launch in Village Majopial, high-quality meals from L’Huile d’Olive are packed into vacuum sealed bags.
+Located at the boat launch in Village Majopial, high-quality meals from L’Huile d’Olive are packed into vacuum-sealed bags.
 Paddlers can pick up dinner before launching and then heat up the bags at their lakeside campsite.

 We had risotto, barbeque ribs, marinated vegetable salad and more.
 The breakfast offerings are equally tasty with granola, yoghurt, fruit and pastries.
 This is canoe trip glamping on another level!